Application Instructions for Master of Science in Cyber Security Engineering

 Admission to the University of Washington Graduate School requires a minimum gpa of 3.0 in the last two years of study.
-Official transcripts from all prior academic work (including community and technical college, colleges and universities) should be uploaded to the Graduate School website as part of the application.
-Please obtain a PDF file of the transcript from the university, or scan the official transcript (or complete set of mark sheets and degree statement) and upload to the application website.
+Official transcripts from all prior academic work (including community and technical college, colleges and universities) should be uploaded to the Graduate School website as part of the application (obtain a PDF file of the transcript from the university, or scan the transcript and upload to the application website).

 Applicants with degrees from outside the United States must upload detailed official mark sheets and official documentation showing degree earned.
 All documents must be in English, and be the official translation from the institution in which the degree(s) was earned.
 All Applicants should make every effort to upload official transcripts electronically via the graduate school application.
 Paper transcripts will not be accepted.
 Applicants with degrees from the University of Washington should upload a PDF copy of their UW transcript, available on MyUW.

-If admitted to the MS in Cyber Security Engineering program, new students will be required to submit one official copy to the UW Graduate Admissions Office in Seattle.
+If admitted to the MSCSSE program, new students will be required to submit one official copy of each transcript to the UW Graduate Admissions Office in Seattle:

-3. A Personal Statement
+3. Personal Statement

-Describe why the Cyber Security Engineering Master Degree program is of interest to you and how it will support your scholarly and career goals.
+“Describe why the Cyber Security Engineering graduate program is of interest to you and how it will support your scholarly and career goals.”